1, rue Sésame

-1, rue Sésame (translates to: 1 Sesame Street) is a French children's television series based on the popular U.S. children's program Sesame Street.
+1, rue Sésame (translates to: 1 Sesame Street) is a French children's television series based on the popular American children's program Sesame Street.
 The show first aired on 4 January 1978, at 6:00 a.m. on TF1.
 Its musical director was Roger Elcourt, composer Jean Morlier.

 The series was executive produced by Michel Berthier from TF1 and Lutrelle Horne from CTW.
 The show ran for a total of 82 episodes and ceased production in June 1982.